-/JUKEBOX=jukebox_name
+/JUKEBOX=jukebox name

 Specifies the name of the jukebox from which the drive will be selected for allocation.
 The maximum length of the jukebox name is 31 characters.
-If /MEDIA_TYPE is also specified, the drive must be in the jukebox and support the specified media type
+If /MEDIA_TYPE is also specified, the drive to be allocated must be in the jukebox and support the specified media type